ksu-cs-textbooks/cc210/content/04-conditionals/06-java/07-subgoals.md

 }
 ```

 In this example, we see that there are three distinct branches.
-First, we have the `true` branch of the outermost **If-Else** statement, which includes the inner **If** statement.
+First, we have the `true` branch of the outermost **if-else** statement, which includes the inner **if** statement.
 That statement itself has a `true` branch that will print `one` to the terminal.
 The outermost statement also has a `false` branch, which will print `two` to the terminal.

 ### 2. Determine if Boolean Expression is `true` or `false`